Time-series Configurations in RBFS

 In a metric profile, you can club a collection of related metrics, which can be managed and exported together.

 You can create a metric profile and associate a individual metric with the profile.
-It allows you to define a common setting such as scrape interval and default attributes for a group of metrics.
+It allows you to define a common setting such as scrape interval and append-timestamp for a group of metrics.
 This common settings will be applied automatically to all associated metrics.

 If you do not configure a Metric Profile, the system will use a default metric profile with a predefined scrape interval. |